pubino/otr/README.md

 #### Advanced Usage

-If Meeting URL is hardcoded and the default 2 hour record time is acceptable, all of the other prompts can be ignored.
+If Meeting URL is hardcoded and the default 2 hour record time is acceptable, all of the other prompts can be ignored (the script dismisses them after ~15 seconds!).
 Instances of the script can then be saved as apps and potentially triggered via the Calendar app using event alerts.

 ## Future Plans